Perimenopause Sensory Overload: When Everything Feels Too Much

 • Sensory overload is more immediate and input-driven (“This is too much right now.”).
 Relief usually comes from reducing sensory demand and allowing recovery.

-A helpful question: If the environment got quieter/cooler/dimmer, would I feel noticeably better within minutes?
+A helpful question: If the environment got quieter, cooler, or dimmer, would you feel noticeably better within minutes?
 If yes, sensory load is likely a major driver.

 Why it can come with guilt and shame

 Many people internalize overload as “being dramatic,” “too sensitive,” or “not coping.”
-Midlife brings extra roles (work, caregiving, relationships), and it can feel scary to need more accommodations than you used to.
+Midlife brings extra roles at work, in caregiving, and in relationships, and it can feel scary to need more accommodations than you used to.

 Two reframes that help: